 - (a) the length of the school day; - (b) the length of the school year; - (c) professional development for teachers and administrators; - (d) class size; and - (e) changes to the programs, assignments, and teaching conditions in the school in receivership. - (ii) The receivership agreement shall not provide for any reduction in compensation unless there shall also be a proportionate reduction in hours and the receivership agreement shall provide for a proportionate increase in compensation where the length of the school day or school year is extended.
-The receivership agreement shall not alter the remaining terms of the existing/underlying collective bargaining agreement, which shall remain in effect. - (iii) Upon the request of the school receiver, the bargaining between the school receiver and the collective bargaining unit or units representing teachers and administrators shall be conducted in good faith pursuant to the bargaining process set forth in Education Law section 211-f(8)(b) and (c).
-Such bargaining process shall be completed no later than thirty days following receipt of a written request from the school receiver.
-In the event that any issues remain unresolved regarding the receivership agreement as a result of the bargaining process set forth in Education Law section 211-f(8)(b) and (c), the parties shall submit such issues to the commissioner in such form and format as the commissioner may prescribe in accordance with the timeline specified in subdivision 8 of Education Law section 211-f.
+The receivership agreement shall not alter the remaining terms of the existing/underlying collective bargaining agreement, which shall remain in effect. - (iii) Collective bargaining. - (a) Upon the request of the school receiver pursuant to subparagraph (i) of this paragraph, the bargaining between the school receiver and the collective bargaining unit or units representing teachers and administrators shall be conducted in good faith pursuant to the bargaining process set forth in Education Law section 211-f(8)(b) and (c). - (b) Such bargaining process shall be completed no later than thirty calendar days following receipt of a written request from the school receiver; provided that, upon mutual agreement of the parties, such thirty-day period may be extended to allow the extend the thirty-day period or if the receiver withdraws a request for negotiations, the parties shall send notice of such extension or withdrawal to the commissioner by electronic mail to receivership@nysed.gov.